Archlight001/Warbler-2.0/README.md

 Server-side - Run node index.js (if nodemon is installed nodemon index.js) in your server-side folder

-Client-side - RUn npm start in your client-side folder
+Client-side - Run npm start in your client-side folder

 To Visit App:
 `localhost:3000/`